Osler-Weber-Rendu syndrome is a disorder of the blood vessels that can cause excessive bleeding.

 - Surgery to treat bleeding in some areas

-- Electrocautery or laser surgery to treat frequent or heavy nosebleeds
+- Electrocautery (heating tissue with electricity) or laser surgery to treat frequent or heavy nosebleeds

-- Endovascular embolization to treat abnormal blood vessels in the brain and other parts of the body
+- Endovascular embolization (injecting a substance through a thin tube) to treat abnormal blood vessels in the brain and other parts of the body

-People with this syndrome can live a completely normal lifespan, depending on the parts of the body where the AVMs are located.
+People with this syndrome can live a completely normal lifespan, depending on where in the body the AVMs are located.

 - Heart failure